rayking12/celo-simple-donation/README.md

 [Demo dApp](https://celo-simple-donation.vercel.app/)

 This project is a simple decentralized application (DApp) that allows users to request donations  and  withdraw donations in ERC-20 standart tokens.
-NFTs follow the ERC1155 standart.
 The project uses the Celo blockchain (compatible with the Ethereum Virtual Machine).

 ## Getting Started